 All servers and network devices on USI networks, whether managed by employees or by third parties, must be built and deployed in accordance with this policy.
 Exemptions from this policy will be permitted only if approved in advance and in writing by the CIO.

 Critical servers and network devices are routinely scanned for known published vulnerabilities.
-Identified vulnerabilities are reviewed weekly for significance and are appropriately applied.
+Identified vulnerabilities are reviewed weekly for significance and are appropriately applied (as defined in the USI IT Change Management procedure).
 Designated industry websites are reviewed weekly for security advisories.

 This policy documents encryption standards that must be used on all applicable mechanisms and systems on USI networks, whether managed by employees or by third parties.

-Encryption is required for all laptops, and workstations that may be used to store or access critical and restricted information.
+Encryption is required for all laptops, workstations, and any information system that may be used to store or access critical and restricted information.
 Portable drives may only be used to store or access critical and restricted information if an approved encryption solution is available.

 Critical and restricted information must be encrypted during transmission over networks in which it is easy and common for the data to be intercepted, modified or diverted (such as the Internet, wireless network, GSM, and GPRS).
 Some examples of strong encryption that is acceptable are: